 So this Monday it is Mayuri’s turn to decide on themes for FoodieMondayBlogHop.
 Today happens to be our #188 Idly Medley.
 Mayuri suggested we make idlis without rice the concession we had was we can use dal.
 Knowing Mayuri I know she will dish out amazingly delicious idli with a beautiful photograph to go with it.
 Want me to justify my statement?
 Look at this amazing picture of Rava Idli here.

-So I was not worried I had a delicious idli in mind a whole grain one but the thing needs rice so I decided to substitute with quinoa.
+So I was not worried I had delicious idli in mind a whole grain one but the thing needs rice so I decided to substitute it with quinoa.
 And the idli flopped miserably to add to hubby’s woes I forgot to add salt to the batter.
 That is the time when hubby said please do not mess around with idli.

 Then I made another poha idli that really was a gooey mess.
 He was teasing me calling it idli fudge but he ate it.
 Looking at him I too quietly ate it.
 It did not taste bad only appearances was a mess.